 Created and led API team to develop Groupon's API, powering mobile, front-end, and international applications.
 Scaled the API to thousands of requests per second.
 Redesigned order processing system to support new product lines.
 Grew with engineering team from less than ten engineers to hundreds.
 Quickly and permanently solved critical, complex production issues.
 Advised the executive team on behalf of engineering.

 Full stack engineer for clients in multiple industries ranging from restaurants to social networks.
 Implemented pixel-perfect cross-browser compatible web interfaces.
 Automated application deployment and server administration.

 Successfully migrated a monolithic Rails application to a service oriented architecture.
 Integrated ad campaign tracking with third-party ad servers.
 Lead team migration from subversion to git.

-Developed open-source hardware, firmware, and front-end software for an internationally utilized stationary bicycle racing platform.
+Developed open-source hardware, firmware, and front-end software for an internationally popular stationary bicycle racing platform.
 Enabled auto-updating deployments to remote embedded devices.
-Organized, promoted, and MC’d events using the system in cities nationwide, including InterBike in Las Vegas
+Organized, promoted, and MC’d events using the system in cities nationwide, including InterBike in Las Vegas.

 My favorite courses were Operating Systems, Programming Languages, Physics, and Literature.